btesser/style_typescript/README.md

 ### Classes

-  - Classes/Constructors should use UpperCamelCase (PascalCase).
+  - Classes/Constructors should use prefixed by `Da` and be UpperCamelCase (PascalCase). `DaBlahClass`
   - `Private` and `private static` members in classes should be denoted with the `private` keyword.
   - `Private` and `private static` members should be prefaced with 2 underscores `__`.
   - `Protected` members in classes do not use the `private` keyword.